exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Object Injection
 ----------------

-Object injection happens when a string is deserialized to recreate an object, inside PHP, while the string is controled by the attacker.
+Object injection happens when a string is deserialized to recreate an object, inside PHP, while the string is controlled by the attacker.

 The general synopsis is the following :
 + PHP serialize an object